namy160/first_html_project/README.md

  *space used only to visualise what's inside the <>

-- Diffente types of headings;
+- Differente types of headings;
 - How to make bold and italic text;
 - Unordered and Ordered lists;
 - Image and Video (with caption and title);